pydantic/logfire/docs/why-logfire/opentelemetry.md

 ![Logfire FastAPI 200 response screenshot](../images/index/logfire-screenshot-fastapi-200.png)

-And details of failed input validations:
+And, importantly, details of failed input validations:

 ![Logfire FastAPI 422 response screenshot](../images/index/logfire-screenshot-fastapi-422.png)

+In the example above, we can see the FastAPI arguments failing (`user` is null when it should always be populated).
+This demonstrates type-checking from Pydantic used out-of-the-box in FastAPI.